AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 which matches the number of digits after the decimal point in "-0.0000000005".

-Operations of decimal fixed-point types
+Attributes of decimal fixed-point types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The attributes presented in this subsection are only available for decimal